Category Archives: Bavarian Royals

 Amélie and her daughter Maria Amélie in 1840; Credit – Wikipedia

 On April 7, 1831, after a political crisis that ended with the resignation of his ministers and in the middle of an economic crisis, Pedro abdicated the throne of Brazil in favor of his six-year-old son who reigned as Emperor Pedro II of Brazil.
 Pedro and his pregnant wife Amélie left for Europe.
 In Portugal, Pedro’s brother Miguel had been serving as Regent for Pedro’s daughter Queen Maria II.
 Maria had been sent to Vienna to continue her education.
-It was on this journey that Maria learned her uncle Miguel had deposed her and then declared himself King on June 23, 1828.
+It was on this journey that Maria learned her uncle Miguel had deposed her and then declared himself King of Portugal on June 23, 1828.
 At that time Emperor Pedro had insisted that his daughter was the rightful Queen and demanded that she be treated as such.
-She traveled to the United Kingdom, hoping to garner the support of the British government, but they instead supported Miguel.
+Maria traveled to the United Kingdom, hoping to garner the support of the British government, but they instead supported Miguel.
 She met up with her father in France, where they stayed with King Louis Philippe I, and Maria received her education.
 For several years, forces loyal to Maria and her father would try to force Miguel from the throne.
 Finally, on May 26, 1834, Miguel was forced to abdicate, and Maria was returned to the Portuguese throne.

 On September 24, 1834, at the age of 35, Pedro died from tuberculosis at his birthplace, the Royal Palace of Queluz in Lisbon, Portugal.
 Amélie was left a widow at the age of twenty-two with a three-year-old daughter.
 Amélie never remarried.
 She then retreated to the Palace of Janelas Verde in Lisbon, Portugal, and devoted herself exclusively to the care and education of her daughter Maria Amélie.
 In the mid-1840s, with the purpose of refining her education, Maria Amélie moved with her mother to Munich in the Kingdom of Bavaria, where many of her relatives lived.
 In 1850, Maria Amélie and her mother returned to Portugal and again lived in the Palace of Janelas Verdes.